eclipse-tractusx/bpdm/bpdm-system-tester/README.md

 A third member follows the same shape, with `BPDM_INT_GATE_3_BASE_URL` and the four `BPDM_INT_GATE_3_*_CLIENT_*` variables; every member has to act for a company of its own.

-Locally, the checked-in `gate-2` and `gate-3` profiles name the further Gates of a local installation instead:
+Locally no such variables are needed: the further Gates of a local installation are checked in as the default configuration.
+See [INSTALL.md](../INSTALL.md#further-gates-for-further-sharing-members) for how to run them.
-`SPRING_PROFILES_ACTIVE=gate-2,gate-3`.
-See
-[INSTALL.md](../INSTALL.md#further-gates-for-further-sharing-members) for how to run those Gates.

 Note that the profile has to come from the environment — `--spring.profiles.active` is forwarded to the Cucumber CLI, not to Spring, and aborts the run.
 The full release procedure is in the